kevinolega/callcentertrainingtips/6wel/Writing Progress/writing-progress-end.md

 In 2009, I decided to buy a website and post my writings publicly.

-Owning a website gave potentiall employers the impression that I'm a tech genius.
+Owning a website gave potential employers the impression that I'm a tech genius.

 No other applicant that I competed owned a website.